Should You Use Activated Charcoal?

 Because of activated charcoal’s adsorbent properties, it pulls toxins from the mouth and removes stains.
-People who have used it report that their teeth feel extremely clean and smooth afterwards and that after a few uses their teeth are noticeably whiter too.
+People who have used it report that their teeth feel extremely clean and smooth afterward.
+Their teeth appear whiter after a few uses as well.
 It’s safe to use because the activated charcoal doesn’t bind to the calcium of your teeth.

 It is important to note that activated charcoal will only work on surface stains, those that it is able to bind to.
 Coffee and tea are common examples.
 It won’t usually work on teeth that have yellowed from antibiotics or other internal problems.

 Some members of the dental community have expressed concerns that it can be too abrasive on the surface of your teeth, especially if they’re sensitive.
 Activated Charcoal can come in either powder or in toothpaste form.
 With either version, it is suggested to do so without or with limited brushing or scrubbing.
 2-3 days a week is the most common advised frequency of use in order to avoid any negative side effects.
-Overuse of charcoal can definitely damage tooth enamel.
+This is because overuse of charcoal can damage tooth enamel.